 - To make the thin and light sink gain weight;

-- Cover the burning traces caused by annealing;
+- To cover the burning traces caused by annealing;

 - To prevent condensation in the kitchen environment.

-Actually, the spraying carried out by most sink manufacturers is only painting.
-In fact, it does not have anti-condensation function.
+However, most sink manufacturers only apply paint during spraying, and it does not have an anti-condensation function.